What's in this guide?

 - Selected Bibliography - core books on bibliography, textual studies and book history.

-- English Subject Guide - resources pertinent to the study of British and American literature, other literatures written in English, and the English language.
+- English Research Guide - resources pertinent to the study of British and American literature, other literatures written in English, and the English language.

 Reference Bibliography - The study of books as intellectual objects: